How To Deal With Heavy Periods

 Diet

-When it comes to heavy menstrual bleeding, you should also pay close attention to your diet.
+When it comes to heavy menstrual bleeding, you should also pay close attention to your teen's diet.
 Often, we’re told to stay away from caffeine and super-salty, high-fat food while we’re on our period.
-Not only can this kind of stuff make your period cramps and bloating worse, it can actually make your flow heavier.
-Swap out that bag of chips for a bag of carrots instead seriously, vitamin A has been proven to decrease menstrual flow.
+Not only can this kind of stuff make period cramps and bloating worse, it can actually make your teen's flow heavier.
+Swap out that bag of chips for a bag of carrots instead —seriously, vitamin A has been proven to decrease menstrual flow.
 Check out this blog post for more on food to eat during your period.

 Disclaimer: The blog writers at Kt by Knix are not medical professionals, and give this advice based on their own research and experience.
 If you have further questions or concerns, speak to a trusted medical professional.